 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include chest pain; difficulty breathing or shortness of breath; severe or persistent dizziness or headache; slow or irregular heartbeat.Proper storage of timolol drops:

-Store some brands of timolol drops at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
-Some brands should be stored between 36 and 77 degrees F (2 and 25 degrees C).
-Check with your pharmacist to see how to store your brand of timolol drops.
+Store timolol drops at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Protect from freezing.
 Store away from heat, moisture, and light.
 Keep timolol drops out of the reach of children and away from pets.

 - If you have any questions about timolol drops, please talk with your doctor, pharmacist, or other health care provider.

-- Timolol drops is to be used only by the patient for whom it is prescribed.
+- Timolol drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.